middleman/middlemanapp.com/source/advanced/file_size_optimization.html.markdown

 ## Compressing CSS and JavaScript

-Middleman handles CSS minification and Javascript compression so you don't have to worry about it.
+Middleman handles CSS minification and JavaScript compression so you don't have to worry about it.
 Most libraries ship minified and compressed versions of their files for users to deploy, but these files are unreadable or editable.
 Middleman allows you to keep the original, commented files in our project so